vlang/v/doc/docs.md

 4096
 ```

-V can bring in values at compile time from `-d ident=value` flag defines.
-If a flag is not provided via the command line, `$d` will return the default value
-provided as the *second* argument.

-Supported default values are the following *pure* literals:
+Here is an example of how to use the default values, which have to be *pure* literals:
 ```v
 fn main() {
 	val_str := $d('id_str', 'value') // can be changed by providing `-d id_str="my id"`